tkhq/docs/docs/documentation/features/sessions.md

 - React Native doesn’t support iframes natively at all
 - Mobile browsers have different storage behaviors generally

-Instead, implement platform-specific session management using local storage for mobile.
+Instead, implement platform-specific session management using Local Storage for mobile.